Written by our Subject Matter Experts, Updated on January 20, 2021

 - Your perceived threat or danger to the victim, family, or any member of the public

-- Record of substance / drug abuse or a threat to oneself by suicide or other means
+- Record of substance/drug abuse or a threat to oneself by suicide or other means

-Significant differences exist in costs of bail bonds depending on the charge being a misdemeanor vs a felony – felony charges can be 5 to 10 times higher due to the potential flight risk from a possible long-term sentence.
+Significant differences exist in the costs of bail bonds depending on the charge being a misdemeanor vs a felony – felony charges can be 5 to 10 times higher due to the potential flight risk from a possible long-term sentence.
 Capital crimes, such as murder with substantial evidence, may not have a bail amount set due to the significant risk of harm to others.
 The same applies to major felony charges where there is strong evidence that bodily harm was done.

 If a person was previously convicted of a capital crime and served their time and was released, but was later arrested again, that person will typically not be allowed to post bail in most counties.